yangshun/front-end-interview-handbook/questions/html-questions.md

 | Capacity (per domain)                  | 4kb                                                      | 5MB            | 5MB              |
 | Accessibility                          | Any window                                               | Any window     | Same tab         |

+_Note: If the user decides to clear browsing data via whatever mechanism provided by the browser, this will clear out any `cookie`, `localStorage`, or `sessionStorage` stored.
+It's important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions)._

 ###### References

 * https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies